The deep meaning of Keith Ellison

 The rumors about Ellison’s possible interest in running for Minnesota Attorney General have floated around Twin Cities political circles for several weeks.
 I noted them earlier this month in “Understanding Keith Ellison.”

 Dovere omits any mention of Ellison’s background in Minnesota.
 Ellison was a long-time activist in the Nation of Islam.
 Ellison was big into “Minister Farrakhan” (as he unfailingly referred to him) and Farrakhan’s causes.
-He has worked with and spoken up for assorted murderers, cop killers, and terrorists including Sharif Willis (the Vice Lords), Joanne Chesimard/Assata Shakur (Black Liberation Army), and Kathleen Soliah/Sara Jane Olson.
+He has worked with or spoken up for assorted murderers, cop killers, and terrorists including Sharif Willis (the Vice Lords), Joanne Chesimard/Assata Shakur (Black Liberation Army), and Kathleen Soliah/Sara Jane Olson.

 The FBI made Chesimard/Shakur the first woman named to its Top 10 Most Wanted Terrorists list.
 She is holed up in Cuba in the sheltering arms of the Communist thugs who run the show.
 In the Ellison speech quoted in the post linked above, Ellison prays for the survival of the Communist regime to protect Chesimard from justice in the United States (“I hope the Cuban people can stick to it because the freedom of some good decent people [i.e., Chesimard] depends on it”).

 It is a disgrace that Ellison represents a Minnesota congressional district and serves as the deputy chairman of the Democratic Party.
 His dreams of continuing his pursuits as Minnesota Attorney General should amount to little more than sick fantasy.
-Instead, they have become the rational aspirations of an ambitious Democrat swimming in what now passes for the mainstream of the party.
+Instead, they have become the rational aspirations of an ambitious Democrat swimming in what now passes for the mainstream of his party.